 Ah, the summer solstice.
 This astrological event, which often marks both the midpoint of the year and the longest day of the year, is also generally the true beginning of summer.
-From a spiritual standpoint, this day is all about embracing the sun and its electrifying power.
-And we'll be experiencing an intense "ring of fire" solar eclipse this weekend, as well.
+From a spiritual standpoint, June 21 is all about embracing the sun and its electrifying power — and welcoming in Cancer season, of course.

-"The summer solstice is also known as midsummer, and in pagan times this holiday was known as Litha," astrologer Lisa Stardust tells Refinery29.
+"The summer solstice is also known as midsummer, and in pagan times this holiday was known as Litha," Lisa Stardust, astrologer and author of The Love Deck, tells Refinery29.
 "Traditionally, this is a time of new beginnings."
-And that might just be exactly what we need — especially as our country doubles down on fighting systemic racism, police brutality, and inequality across all fronts.
-This date could potentially mark a much-needed resurgence of justice and meaningful action.
+And that might just be exactly what we need.
+This date could potentially mark a much-needed resurgence meaningful action and change not just in our own lives, but as a collective.

 Marked by the sun’s journey along the Tropic of Cancer, this day is the longest the sun will stay in the sky all year.
 "It marks a new season and a time of renewal, as a new journey begins around embracing the warmer days of the year in the Northern Hemisphere.
 But, more importantly, it’s a celebration of the sun, whose power is needed for the Earth and its occupants to survive and thrive," Stardust says.